Blog title image 6 easy ways to teach size of the problem.

 Big Problems Little Problems

-2. Use Scenarios
+2. Use Social Scenarios

 Discussions are some of the best ways to help teach students important skills.
 Write down common scenarios that may happen in preschool & together as a class, and sort them into the different containers.